-- The Protection of Competition Law, 2008 (the Competition Law); and - The Control of Concentrations between Enterprises Law 22(I) of 1999 (the Concentrations Law).
+- The Protection of Competition Law, 2008 (the Competition Law); and - The Control of Concentrations between Enterprises Law 22(I) of 1999 ("the Concentrations Law").

-In addition, there is a leniency program under which the Commission for Protection of Competition (the CPC) may waive or reduce fines imposed on participants in anti-competitive practices in exchange for their cooperation in providing evidence which assists the CPC to prove the violation.
+In addition there is a leniency program under which the CPC may waive or reduce fines imposed on participants in anti-competitive practices in exchange for their cooperation in providing evidence which assists the CPC to prove the violation.